PlummersSoftwareLLC/Primes/PrimeBash/solution_1/README.md

 Modified by rbergen as indicated in the source code.
 Optimizations by Braden "Blzut3" Obrzut.

-Contains multiple implemenations as follows:
+Contains multiple implementations as follows:

 1. An optimized base implementation written with natural code.
 2. A variation of the base implementation where the bit accessing functions are inlined.